masoodbinmohammad/whatsapp-chatbot/README.md

 - Update the public URL on twilio WebHooks.

-- Edit classifier.js to train your model furher.
+- Edit classifier.js to train your model further.